Beavercreek-Robotics/beavercreek-robotics.github.io/docs/index.md

 ![Beavercreek Robotics Club logo](/static/beavercreek-robotics-club-logo.png)

 Welcome to Beavercreek Robotics Club.
 This page is here to help our robotics programmers.
-Our goals are:
+Our goals are:'

   1. Share code among our teams
   2. Help our teams track their code and issues